Aquilla Coonrod: Biography

 Aquilla Coonrod was born to Woolery and Hulda Coonrod in Springfield Township, Ohio, in 1831.
-His parents were among the first settlers in Williams County and Coonrod became the earliest known white child to be born in the area.
-His mother died less than a year after his birth and his father Woolery married Mary Coy in 1835.
+His parents were among the first settlers in Williams County, and Coonrod became the earliest known white child to be born in the area.
+His mother died less than a year after his birth, and his father, Woolery, married Mary Coy in 1835.
 After his father's death in 1847, Coonrod lived with his stepmother until the start of the American Civil War.
-He was among the first men in Williams County to volunteer for military service and enlisted with 14th Ohio Volunteer Infantry on April 23, 1861.
+He was among the first men in Williams County to volunteer for military service and enlisted with the 14th Ohio Volunteer Infantry on April 23, 1861.
 After his initial 90-day term ended, he joined the 48th and 125th Ohio Infantry eventually rising to the rank of captain.
 On May 9, 1864, he resigned his commission and took up farming in Pulaski Township.
 Seven years later, he moved to Bryan, Ohio, where he worked at the Hub and Spoke factory.

 In 1873, Coonrod returned to the military and served with the 7th U.S. Cavalry then commanded by Colonel George Armstrong Custer.
 While with the 7th Cavalry, he was a sergeant and regimental standard-bearer.
 Coonrod eventually became a member of the 5th U.S. Infantry.
 Between October 21, 1876, and January 8, 1877, he took part in General Nelson Miles "winter campaign" against the Sioux Indians in the Montana Territory.
-In October 1876, Coonrod participated in actions against Chief Sitting Bull at Cedar Creek, and in April 1877, fought Crazy Horse at Wolf Mountain.
+In October 1876, Coonrod participated in actions against Chief Sitting Bull at Cedar Creek and, in April 1877, fought Crazy Horse at Wolf Mountain.
 He was one of 31 soldiers who received the Medal of Honor for "extraordinary acts of heroism and gallantry in action" during this period.
 Commended for his bravery at Cedar Creek and other operations, Coonrod personally received his medal from General William T. Sherman, then Commanding General of the Army, on April 27, 1877.
 He and Civil War hero William J. Knight were the only two men from Williams County ever to receive the award.